 - Module 3 addresses the use of evaluations (assignments, exams, safeassignments) and the use of Blackboard’s grade center.

-- Module 4 addresses additional features, such as communication tools, groups, course reports, etc. Also covered are the > processes necessary to re-use content from term to term: course copy/import/export. > > Faculty can auto enroll in the Bb Fundamentals training by clicking > > Self-Paced Online Teaching Experience Training
+- Module 4 addresses additional features, such as communication tools, groups, course reports, etc. Also covered are the processes necessary to re-use content from term to term: course copy/import/export.

+Auto enroll in the Bb Fundamentals training

+Self-Paced Online Teaching Experience Training